MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineLisCivicAddress.md

 ```

 ### -Latitude
-Specifies the angular distance of a place north or south of the earth's equator.
+Specifies the angular distance of a place north or south of the earth's equator using the decimal degrees format.

 ```yaml
 Type: String